Manny Pacquiao vs. Miguel Cotto: Aftermath

 With this victory, Pacquiao took the WBO world welterweight title (his seventh world championship), to become the first boxer in history to win seven world titles in seven different weight divisions.
 Pacquiao also won the special WBC Diamond Belt.
 After the fight, promoter Bob Arum stated: "Pacquiao is the greatest boxer I've ever seen, and I've seen them all, including Ali, Hagler and Sugar Ray Leonard."
 Meanwhile, Cotto was taken to a hospital as a precaution.

 The fight generated 1.25 million buys and 70 million dollars in domestic pay-per-view revenue, making it the most watched boxing event of 2009.
 Pacquiao earned around 22 million dollars for his part in the fight, whilst Cotto earned around 12 million dollars.
 Pacquiao–Cotto also generated a live gate of $8,847,550 from an official crowd of 15,930.

 Pacquiao's victory sparked a media frenzy, concerning his latest achievement against Cotto, and a potential match-up with Floyd Mayweather Jr.

+His stoppage win against Cotto was his 38th knockout and was the last bout for Pacquiao to score a knockout until eight years later in July 2018, when he stopped Lucas Matthysse in the 7th.